aaronsnoswell/jqTweets/README.md

 number of tweets you would like to fetch.
 All tweet fetching runs asynchronously.

+You can refresh the twitter feed at any time by calling `jqTweets.loadTweets` again, which takes an optional completion callback.

 Note that the
 [Twitter API terms of service](https://dev.twitter.com/terms/api-terms) and [rate limiting](https://dev.twitter.com/docs/rate-limiting) apply to this